 Then stop using that SD Card and start using an external hard drive!

-Some OS’s sometimes need a little bit of extra TLC to make the hard drive approach work correctly, tho, and can be a pain to get right.
+Some OS’s sometimes need a little bit of extra TLC to make the hard drive approach work correctly, though, and can be a pain to get right.
 Make sure to do your homework as to which OS’s are available for your particular Pi and if they can even be installed on an external drive.

-When using Debian or Raspbian OS’s, its the simplest of processes, as you can follow the same steps as the SD Card steps.
+When using Debian or Raspberry Pi OS’s, its the simplest of processes, as you can follow the same steps as the SD Card steps.

 First, you’ll want to Download the version you want to use.
 Their website now has three different versions posted, two with the Desktop stuff (GUI) and one that they call Lite, or command line-only - essentially the server version, which is the one I use.